konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 few months anyways.
 Interestingly, the tools did not require a lot of hand-holding, though C1 was definitely diverging at some point, producing more and more theorems.

-At some point, it became clear that the tools had a trouble proving the inductiveness.
-There was a good reason for that!
-Lemma 8 worked for $T = 1$, but it did not hold true for $T > 1$.
-Since we checked inductiveness for $T = 1$ with Apalache, it was not obvious that it does not hold true in the general case.
-Keep reading, to see how C1 and C2 figured this out.

 *The big picture of our approach looks as follows*: